 I would not be honest to ignore the losses -- of friends, the comfort of routines and the favorite places.
 It was hard to leave so much behind.
 Thankfully now the military community has put a lot of supports in place to help military children deal with the stresses of deployment and moves.
 But my life “in the fortress” was worth it.
 The foundation I received encouraged me to reach out past fear and become a teacher at age 50 and teach in Kabul, Afghanistan, at age 55.
 Those were some of the most fulfilling accomplishments of my life next to raising and supporting my military sons and daughter.

 Even though it can be hard to watch your children struggle as they make the changes required as part of their lives as military children, they will also be richer because of it.

 Know that in the midst of these challenges, they are growing stronger.
 And isn’t that what we want as parents?
 Children who are adaptable, brave, bonded to their families with a reverence for service and duty who are accepting of differences.
 You can be very proud of who they are becoming.

-Elaine Lowry Brye, an avid supporter of and advocate for military families, served as a longtime moderator for the USNA-Parents listserv and was one of the founding organizers of its parent community website and Facebook page.
-She became a national figure when she introduced Michelle Obama at the 2012 Democratic Convention.
-She lives with her husband in western Montana.
+--Elaine Lowry Brye, an avid supporter of and advocate for military families, became a national figure when she introduced Michelle Obama at the 2012 Democratic Convention.
 In Be Safe, Love Mom: A Military Mom’s Stories of Courage, Comfort, and Surviving Life on the Home Front, Elaine weaves stories from her own life as a military mom and those of other parents with advice, anecdotes, and wisdom to help guide other moms and dads on the long and bumpy road of having a child in uniform.